MileHacker Logo

 Iconic Landmarks

-Gustavia Harbor, the principal town and yachting hub, with its red-roofed buildings plus busy waterfront, forms a classic scene.
-Visitors stroll along the quay, admire luxury yachts, and visit delightful streets.
+Gustavia Harbor, the principal town and yachting hub, with its red-roofed buildings plus busy waterfront, forms a landmark scene.
+Visitors walk along the quay, admire luxury yachts, and visit delightful streets.

 Fort Gustave, overlooking Gustavia harbor, offers panoramic views of the town, port, and surrounding islands.
-Built in the late 18th century, it was part of the island's defense.
+Built in the late 18th century, it used to be part of the island's defense.
 Mostly ruins now, the site provides a sense of history and an excellent vantage point.
 It remains open at all times, with no entrance fee.

 Other Landmarks